 - Offer reassurance that everything is all right and everyone is safe

-When some extra Alzheimer’s help in Atlanta is needed, you can trust Atlanta Home Care Partners to provide the experience and training to help a family caregiver understand the behaviors of someone with Alzheimer’s.
+When some extra Alzheimer’s help in Atlanta or a nearby community is needed, you can trust Atlanta Home Care Partners to provide the experience and training to help a family caregiver understand the behaviors of someone with Alzheimer’s.
 Let us work the night hours so a family caregiver can get a solid night of rest in order to be refreshed and ready for a new day of care.

 Tips courtesy of WebMD and The Alzheimer’s Association